-Our directors and executive officers and our affiliates beneficially own, in the aggregate, approximately 26.9% of our outstanding capital stock.
+As of June 30, 2021, our directors and executive officers and our affiliates beneficially owned, in the aggregate, approximately 16% of our outstanding capital stock.
 As a result, these stockholders will be able to exercise significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our company or its assets.
 This concentration of ownership could limit stockholders' ability to influence corporate matters and may have the effect of delaying or preventing a third party from acquiring control over us.